flightaware/tclx/README.md

 A big thanks to all of the Extended Tcl users from all over the world who have helped us debug problems and given us valuable suggestions.
 A special thanks to John Ousterhout, his students at Berkeley, and (more recently) his teams at Sun Microsystems and Scriptics, for Tcl, Tk and all the support they have given us.

-Thanks to Michael E. Shorter <mike@globalware.com>, Christopher M. Sedore <cmsedore@zombie.maxwell.syr.edu>,  Philip Chow <pchow@isgtec.com>, and Kirk Benson <benson@healthcare.com> for their initial work on porting TclX to MS Windows.
+Thanks to Michael E. Shorter, Christopher M. Sedore,  Philip Chow, and Kirk Benson for their initial work on porting TclX to MS Windows.

-Thanks to Jan Nijtmans <nijtmans@wxs.nl> of Plus Patch fame for helping to get shared library support working for several system.
+Thanks to Jan Nijtmans of Plus Patch fame for helping to get shared library support working for several system.